wayne-incorporated/wayne-os/CONTRIBUTING.md

 # Contribution and Development Guide

-## What Wayne OS project looking forward from you
+## What Wayne OS project is looking forward to from you
 #### Contribution
 - Reporting: [hw_compatibility_information.md](https://github.com/wayne-incorporated/wayne-os/blob/main/docs/en/release/hw_compatibility_information.md), [known_issues.md](https://github.com/wayne-incorporated/wayne-os/blob/main/docs/en/release/known_issues.md)
 - Suggestion/Solution: [Issues](https://github.com/wayne-incorporated/wayne-os/issues)
-- Coding: bug fix, refactoring, improving error/help messages
+- Coding: bug fixing, refactoring, error/help messages improving
-- Documentation: update, revision, writing tutorial/manual, link
+- Documentation: update, revision, tutorial/manual writing, link addition
-- Translation: translating English documents to other languages
+- Translation: Translation of English documents into other languages
-#### Development to use
+#### Development for use
-- Starting your own OS project: make a branch yourself or fork this project
+- Start your own OS project: create a branch or fork this project
 - Download OS binaries: [Release](https://github.com/wayne-incorporated/wayne-os/releases)

 ## Directories of repository
-Wayne OS project repository doesn't manage upstream Chromium OS source codes as it manages only modified/additional source codes.
+Wayne OS project repository doesn't include the upstream Chromium OS source code as it only manages modified/additional source code.
-<br>Using/Developing Wayne OS project repository requires knowledge/experience about upstream Chromium OS project.
+<br>Using/Developing Wayne OS project repository requires knowledge/experience with the upstream Chromium OS project.
-<br>The upstream source codes and build instructions can be referred from [Chromium OS project](http://dev.chromium.org/chromium-os).
+<br>The upstream source code and build instructions can be referred from [Chromium OS project](http://dev.chromium.org/chromium-os).
-- src: Modified/added codes from Chromium OS codes.
+- src: Modified/added code from Chromium OS code.
 The directory path is the same with the path of Chromium OS src.
-- patches_on_binary: Additional codes that should be added in the OS binary.
+- patches_on_binary: Additional code that should be added to the OS binary.
 The directory path is the same with the path of Chromium OS binary.
-- docs: Manuals for using and development.
+- docs: Manuals for usage and development.

 ## Branch
 #### Managed by maintainer
 - *main*: The latest branch.
-- *stabilize*: Working branch for release.
+- *stabilize*: The working branch for preparing releases.
-- *release*: (most) Stabled and released Wayne OS version.
+- *release*: The (most) Stable branch, containing released versions of Wayne OS.
 #### Managed by contributor
-- You can make your own branch, source, and docs if you need it.
+- You can create your own branch, source code, and documentation asneeded.
-- Refer the below notation rules.
+- Refer to the below notation rules.

 ## Notation guide
 #### Date & time